 pgModeler allows the loading of the contents of external source files to assign them to any object which demands the usage of a SQL source, for instance, function, view, or custom SQL code.
 The area highlighted in the red rectangle in the image below shows the buttons available in any input field that is configured to accept source code via an external editor.

-Load file enables the user to simply load the contents of an external text file into the current field, nothing more.
+Load enables the user to simply load the contents of an external text file into the current field, nothing more.
 Now, the

-Edit source will do some tricks and write the contents of the field in a temporary file and open it in the configured external editor.
+Edit will do some tricks and write the field's contents in a temporary file and open it in the configured external editor.
 Inside the loaded editor lies the contents of the source field focused in pgModeler that was saved to the temporary file.
 The user can now edit the file open externally but must not forget to save it.
 Once the editor is closed, pgModeler detects the changes on the temporary file and places its new contents in the focused field.
 The

 Clear action is used to wipe out all text in the current field.